‘The Quiet Things’ is a challenging narrative game that aims to crack the stigma surrounding abuse

 Last year also saw Jones found Silver Script Games, though she tells NME that its opening months were largely spent handling the joys of taxes and “admin stuff”.
 With those thrills safely in the wing mirror, Silver Script’s goal is to debut with The Quiet Things: an emotionally challenging, autobiographical narrative game that tells the story of Jones’ upbringing.

-In The Quiet Things, players must uncover diary entries and memories to piece together the life of Alice, who is played by The Dumping Ground‘s Charlie Morris and serves as a fictional stand-in for Alyx.
+In The Quiet Things, players must uncover diary entries and memories to piece together the life of Alice, who is played by Emily Burnett (The Dumping Ground‘s Charlie Morris) and serves as a fictional stand-in for Alyx.
 Jones warns The Quiet Things can be “upsetting” — its story consists of her own experiences with sexual abuse, homelessness, mental health struggles and the death of her mother — and Alice’s journal entries are based on a diary that Jones wrote in her youth.

 This is very much Jones’ story to tell, but she “doesn’t know anything about art” — meaning that bringing it to life is an effort shared with a handful of developers.
 The Silver Script founder says that although it has been “challenging” to revisit moments from her youth, it helped to implement a level of separation during development.
 Besides swapping Jones out for a fictional character, every other character from her upbringing has been replaced with different names.